Click here to download this Call for Applications and information in PDF format.

 - Resume or Curriculum Vitae;

 - Three letters of recommendation addressing the student’s work and progress in program, including one from the student’s dissertation Advisor.
-The letter from the Advisor should address the financial need of the applicant, and should also note that the student will have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by September 1, 2008.
+The letter from the Advisor should address the financial need of the applicant, and should also note that the student will have defended the dissertation proposal and have achieved advanced status in the doctoral program (completed course work, examinations, and approval of their dissertation prospectus) by the end of the Spring 2009 academic year.
 Each letter should be placed in a sealed envelope with author’s signature over the seal.
-Letters not included in the packet will not be accepted.
+Letters not included in the packet will not be accepted.);

 - Personal statement of commitment to a career of scholar activism;